Skip to main content Skip to footer

 The Housing Solutions Coordinator in the Community Social Development department supports the development of housing and supports within the community.
 This is done through community consultation, strategy development and management, key partnerships, research, data gathering, grant allocation, and systemic work to decrease barriers to housing development to promote availability of all types of housing.
 Work by the City of Lethbridge, related to Housing, is guided by the Municipal Housing Strategy.

-Learn about the development of the Municipal Housing Strategy and what it identifies as needs for the City’s housing continuum.
+Learn about the development of the Municipal Housing Strategy (MHS) and what it identifies as needs for the City’s housing continuum.

 Learn about the Affordable and Social Housing Capital Grant, which is intended to strategically contribute capital funding to the development of affordable and social housing options for all residents.